SPMIP4

-Chromosome Seven Open Reading Frame 31 (C7orf31) is a protein that in humans is encoded by the C7orf31 gene on chromosome seven.
+Sperm-associated microtubule inner protein 4 is a protein that in humans is encoded by the gene SPMIP4 (previously C7orf31).
+The SPMIP4 protein is predicted to be part of the core (axoneme) of the sperm flagellum.

 Gene/Locus

-In humans, the C7orf31 gene is located at the locus 7p15.3 and stretches between position 25174316 and 25219817 (span 45502 bp).
+In humans, the SPMIP4 gene is located at the locus 7p15.3 and stretches between position 25174316 and 25219817 (span 45502 bp).
 It codes for at least 4 unique human isoforms: the primary isoform (590 aa; also denoted X1, X2, and CRA_c), isoform X4 (346 aa), isoform CRA_a (580 aa), and isoform CRA_b (380 aa).

 Transcript

-In humans, C7orf31 codes for an mRNA strand that is 3609 base pairs long.
+In humans, SPMIP4 codes for an mRNA strand that is 3609 base pairs long.
 The human mRNA is composed of a 5' untranslated region that is 561 bases and a 3' untranslated region that is 1275 bases long.

 Protein

-The primary protein encoded by C7orf31 in humans is 590 amino acids long with molecular weight 38334 Da.
+The primary protein encoded by SPMIP4 in humans is 590 amino acids long with molecular weight 38334 Da.
 The protein is part of a functionally uncharacterized family of proteins (pfam15093) with a domain of unknown function (DUF4555).

 Protein Orthology

-The C7orf31 protein is well-conserved in mammals and birds, but is less conserved in more distant organisms.
+The SPMIP4 protein is well-conserved in mammals and birds, but is less conserved in more distant organisms.

-C7orf31 does not have any paralogs in humans.
+SPMIP4 does not have any paralogs in humans.

 Expression

-In humans, C7orf31 is predicted to be localized in the cytosol, nucleus, mitochondrion, and peroxisome, and it is expressed in almost all tissues.
+In humans, SPMIP4 is predicted to be localized in the cytosol, nucleus, mitochondrion, and peroxisome, and it is expressed in almost all tissues.
 It is highly expressed especially in the testes.

 Interaction

-Two-hybrid studies have found interactions between the proteins encoded by A8K5H9 and C7orf31, and another study has found the protein to interact with KBTBD5.
+Two-hybrid studies have found interactions between the proteins encoded by A8K5H9 and SPMIP4, and another study has found the protein to interact with KBTBD5.

-A study in 2014 found C7orf31 to be a candidate as a centrosome-associated protein, using mass spectrometry on mammalian sperm cells’ centrioles.
+A study in 2014 found SPMIP4 to be a candidate as a centrosome-associated protein, using mass spectrometry on mammalian sperm cells’ centrioles.
 The protein appears in the study alongside seven other centrosome-associated protein candidates.
-Along with 2241 other proteins, C7orf31 also exhibited significant binding in a microarray experiment to β-amyloids, a group of proteins associated with Alzheimer's disease.
-Finally, in a protein-protein interaction network study, C7orf31 was found to associate with KLHL40, whose exact function is also not known.
+Along with 2241 other proteins, SPMIP4 also exhibited significant binding in a microarray experiment to β-amyloids, a group of proteins associated with Alzheimer's disease.
+Finally, in a protein-protein interaction network study, SPMIP4 was found to associate with KLHL40, whose exact function is also not known.